Unions sue over federal worker firings, alleging Trump administration misused probationary periods

 “This administration has abused the probationary period to conduct a chaotic, ill-informed, and politically-driven firing spree,” American Federation of Government Employees President Everett Kelley said in a news release.
 “The result has been the indiscriminate firing of thousands of patriotic public servants across the country who help veterans in crisis, ensure the safety of our nuclear weapons, keep power flowing to American homes, combat the bird flu, and provide other essential services.”

+During the firings, numerous agencies informed workers that OPM ordered the terminations, according to the complaint.

+“As of the filing of this Complaint, tens of thousands of probationary employees across dozens of federal agencies have already been terminated in the summary, assembly-line fashion directed by OPM,” the lawsuit said.

-The complaint contends that the firings were made on false pretenses and violate federal law, including the Administrative Procedure Act.
+The lawsuit says the terminations were ultimately made on false pretenses and violate federal law, including the Administrative Procedure Act.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.